 Uses For ulipristal

-Ulipristal is an emergency contraceptive that is used to prevent pregnancy after unprotected sex or after failure of another birth control method.
+Ulipristal is an emergency contraceptive pill that is used to prevent pregnancy after unprotected sex or after failure of another birth control method.
 It works by preventing or delaying the release of a woman's egg from the ovary (ovulation).
 It may also prevent the attachment of the woman's egg to the wall of the uterus (womb).

 ulipristal should not be used as a regular birth control method.
 Discuss your options for birth control with your doctor.

 ulipristal is available only with your doctor's prescription.

 Before Using ulipristal

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ulipristal, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to ulipristal or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.